DerYokoya/Telegram-Trivia-Bot/README.md

 ## Difficulty levels

 🟢 Easy · 🟡 Medium · 🔴 Hard · 🎲 Random (AI picks per question)

+Difficulty affects the score multiplier, so a perfect hard quiz scores up to 2× more than an easy one.
+Answering quickly adds a further speed bonus (up to +30% for under 5 seconds per question).

 ## Achievements